RamsesCastillo42/saito/docs/whitepaper/how_saito_stops_attacks.md

 # Attacks

 Saito is secure against classes of attack which have no defense mechanisms in other chains.
-This document explains how these defense mechanisms work, since many of them do not exist in other blockchains and it can be non-obvious to newcomers how they work.
+This document explains how these defense mechanisms work, since they can be non-obvious to those new to way Saito works.

 ## 1. SYBIL ATTACKS